NrgXnat/xnat-docker-compose/README.md

 When you bring up XNAT with `docker-compose up`, several directories are created (if they don't exist already) to store the persistent data.

 * **postgres-data** - Contains the XNAT database
+* **xnat/webapps** -
 * **xnat/plugins** - Initially contains nothing.
 However, you can customize your XNAT with plugins by placing jars into this directory and restarting XNAT.
 * **xnat-data/archive** - Contains the XNAT archive
 * **xnat-data/build** - Contains the XNAT build space.
 This is useful when running the container service plugin.
 * **xnat-data/home/logs** - Contains the XNAT logs.

+## Debugging and Profiling

+Debugging XNAT and plugins is facilitated by exposing port `8000` on the tomcat container.
+Corresponding Java parameters are included with CATALINA_OPTS : `-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000`.

+Profiling via YourKit is similarly supported by exposing port `10001` and appending CATALINA_OPTS with `-agentpath:/usr/local/YourKit-JavaProfiler-2020.9/bin/linux-x86-64/libyjpagent.so=port=10001,listen=all`.
+The [referenced profiler agent](https://www.yourkit.com/download/docker/YourKit-JavaProfiler-2020.9-docker.zip) is downloaded to the xnat-web images upon initial build.
+Note that a licensed YourKit Java Profiler application is required to use this feature.

+Users may remove these options from `docker-compose.yml` if they are unused or to prepare for secure deployment.

 ## Environment variables